peaceebika/Artificial-Vision-Project/README.md

 # Conclusion

 This project successfully demonstrates the initial stage of a satellite image computer vision pipeline.
-By integrating remote sensing data acquisition with Python-based image processing, the project converts large satellite images into a structured dataset of smaller samples suitable for machine learning applications.
-The results provide a strong foundation for future work involving automated analysis of satellite imagery using artificial intelligence techniques.
+By integrating remote sensing data acquisition with Python-based image processing, the project converts large Sentinel-2 satellite images into a structured dataset of smaller image tiles suitable for machine learning applications.
+The developed preprocessing workflow enables efficient preparation of satellite imagery for computer vision tasks and establishes a solid foundation for future work involving automated analysis of satellite imagery using machine learning and deep learning techniques.

 # References